 Local Resident Information

 With that in mind, key information about Lazydays’ operations and license, as well as ticket eligibility, is contained on this page.
 The contents will be/has been distributed via letter between 8-18 May.
-A second letter will be distributed up to two weeks before the event with a reminder, as well as a noise complaints hotline.
+A second letter will be/has been distributed between 11-14 July, which contains a reminder of the event details, as well as the noise complaints hotline.

 The information below includes the opportunities you have to ask questions and give feedback on the event plans, and details on how you can contact the Event Organisers directly with any questions or concerns that you may have.